Can You Do Oil Painting On Wood? Off course you can!

-Raw wood retains a significant amount of moisture even though it has been harvested, prepared, and partly handled.
+Raw wood retains a significant amount of moisture even after harvested, prepared, and partly handled.
 Aside from that, there are also natural fibers that absorb water as soon as it comes into contact with them.

-If you’re purchasing a panel of wood to be placed elsewhere and then painted, you must seal the whole piece, including the backside.
+If you’re purchasing a panel of wood to place elsewhere and then painted, you must seal the whole piece, including the backside.